architech-boards/tibidabo-documentation/source/index.rst

 :ref:`quick`

-otherwise, if you want to have a better understanding of specific topics, we suggest you to have a look to the documentation chapters.
+otherwise, if you want to have a better understanding of specific topics, we suggest you to have a look to the documentation chapters:
-Furthermore, we encourage you to read the

-`official Yocto Project documentation <https://www.yoctoproject.org/documentation>`_.

 .. toctree::
-  :hidden:
   :maxdepth: 2
   :numbered: